russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

-# Complete Walkthrough: vw_timeseries_with_confidence_current SQL Logic and Mathematics
+# Complete Walkthrough: vw_timeseries_with_confidence SQL Logic and Mathematics

 **Document Purpose:** This guide provides a detailed, step-by-step explanation of the SQL code that powers the time series visualization with confidence intervals, including the mathematical logic and statistical concepts behind each calculation.

-**Target Audience:** RevOps professionals with basic statistics knowledge (undergraduate biology level)

-**Last Updated:** October 22, 2025
+**Target Audience:** RevOps professionals with basic statistics knowledge **Last Updated:** October 22, 2025

 ---